-- Exchange your USD banknotes to Australian dollars and leave with a little more AUD$ in your wallet!
+- Exchange your USD banknotes to Australian dollars and leave with a little more AUD in your wallet!

-This changes daily due to fluctuating exchange rates, and differs at each Travelex store.
+This changes daily due to fluctuating exchange rates, and differs at each Travelex store & ATM.
 Please contact your nearest Travelex store for the current USD buy rate or find your nearest ATM to exchange your foreign currency for AUD.

 Back in 1966 when the Australian dollar was first introduced, it was actually fixed against the British pound at an equivalent value of one gram of gold.
 The peg was adjusted to US dollars on 9th September 1973 and set at A$1 to US$1.4875.